 With Built-in Preamp

 If your turntable has a built-in preamp, this will be an easy setup indeed!
-Simply join your turntable to your Bluetooth speaker by plugging the RCA input side of your cable into the turntable and the 3.5mm side of your cable into your Bluetooth speaker.
+Simply join your turntable to your bluetooth home speakers by plugging the RCA input side of your cable into the turntable and the 3.5mm side of your cable into your Bluetooth speaker.

 Without Built-in Preamp